-4. Contact your provincial CAPA Chapter President
+4. Contact your Provincial CAPA Chapter President

 Contact Canadian Association of Physician Assistants (CAPA) or the PA Chapter of the province/region you reside in: Look for the “Contact Us” link on the website and request the association set you up with a contact for a shadowing opportunity within your area.

-5. Attend a PA Program Info Session
+5. Attend a PA Program Information Session

 The dean of the program, teaching faculty, current PA students and sometimes PA alumni who are practicing PAs attend these sessions to help answer questions at the end.